magma-design-studio/m_screenrecorder/README.md

 ![Change your default cursor](/demo/m_screenrecorder_mouse-setting.png?raw=true)

 You can change your default cursor to a custom sized and colored dot or just hide it.

+## Known issues

+The m_screenrecorder works on many websites.
+A few prohibit the integration of external scripts (e.g. GitHub).